Calculate the cost of providing Commonwealth Home Support Program (CHSP) Services

 • Better understanding of what the aged care standards mean for you in your role

-• Access to the templates for the Aged Care Standards Game that you can use with consumers, staff and volunteers in your organisation
+• Access to the templates for the Aged Care Quality Standards Game that you can use with consumers, staff and volunteers in your organisation

 • Identify where there may be gaps in evidence in your service or organisation